dwt/fluent/doc/index.rst

 What problem does fluent solve
 ------------------------------

 The fluent library is a syntactic sugar library for python.
 It allows you to write more things as expressions, which traditionally require statements in python.
-The goal is to allow writing beautiful fluent code with standard library or your objects, as defined at https://en.wikipedia.org/wiki/Fluent_interface
+The goal is to allow writing beautiful fluent code with the standard library or your classes, as defined at https://en.wikipedia.org/wiki/Fluent_interface

 Quick Start
 -----------